A theory of contemplation: Abstract

 \section{Abstract}

-In this paper we explore the application of some notable Boolean methods, namely the Disjunctive Normal Form representation of logic table expansions, and apply them to a real-valued logic model which utilizes quantities on the range [0,1] to produce a probabilistic programming of a game character's logic in mathematical form.
+In this paper you can explore the application of some notable Boolean-derived methods, namely the Disjunctive Normal Form representation of logic table expansions, and extend them to a real-valued logic model which is able to utilize quantities on the range [0,1], [-1,1], [a,b], (x,y), (x,y,z), (r, g, b) and etc. so as to produce a logical programming of arbitrary range, precision, and dimensionality, thereby enabling contemplation at a logical level in notions of arbitrary data, colors, and spatial constructs, with an example of the production of a game character's logic in mathematical form.